Impact of the pre-equilibrium phase for the determination of nuclear geometry in high-energy isobar collisions: Interplay between free-streaming and nuclear geometry

-We now turn to ratios of quantities at the end of free-streaming evolution as a function of the total energy deposited in the transverse plane for different nuclear structure parameters, as the objective is to learn about the nuclear structure using high-energy collisions of isobars and eventual impacts during the prethermalization phase.

-Results are shown for a given nuclear configuration (numbered from 1 to 5, with parameters shown in Table \ref{tab:nuclear_param}), divided by its value for configuration 6, which is expected to be more alike a Zr nucleus.
-This procedure is very similar to what was performed by the STAR collaboration\cite{STAR:2021mii}.
-Low $E$ collisions correspond to peripheral collisions and are ignored in the discussion.
+We now concentrate on effects of varying the geometry, for a fixed free-streaming time.
+Results are shown for a given nuclear configuration (numbered from 1 to 5, with parameters from Table \ref{tab:nuclear_param}), relative to configuration 6 (expected to be more alike a Zr nucleus).
+For $\tau_{FS} = 0.4$ fm/$c$, changes in the nuclear radius and eccentricities compared to their initial values are just a few percent (cf. Fig. \ref{fig:icfs}) and ratios for a given configuration 1--5 with respect to 6 are essentially equal to the ones obtained at initial condition level, so not shown.
+Unless otherwise stated, we ran 10 million events minimum-bias for each nuclear configuration present in Table \ref{tab:nuclear_param} to obtain the results shown.

-It is important to note that for $\tau_{FS} = 0.4$ fm/$c$, the changes in the nuclear radius and eccentricities are of just a few percent.
-We verified that when comparing ratios between different nuclear configurations, such small differences result in ratios essentially compatible with the ones obtained from the initial condition.
-Hence, we will suppress this case from now on.

-Figure \ref{fig:eps2} illustrates two significant effects: the first column represents the influence of distinct nuclear geometries, while the second column emphasizes the effect of free-streaming on these quantities.
+Figure \ref{fig:eps2} illustrates two effects: the first column represents the influence of distinct nuclear geometries, while the second column emphasizes the effect of free-streaming.
 The first column of Figure \ref{fig:eps2} shows ratios for the mean ellipticity employing the different nuclear configurations considered in this work.
 Configurations 1 and 2 have very similar ellipticity and differ only due to triaxiality $\gamma$ which should not affect this quantity.
-Configuration 3 shows a higher ellipticity than configuration 2 even though both configurations only differ by the inclusion of an octupole deformation $\beta_3$, indicating the non-trivial interplay between $\beta_2$ and $\beta_3$ discussed in Ref.~\cite{Jia:2021tzt}.
+Configuration 3 shows a higher ellipticity than configuration 2 even though both configurations only differ by the inclusion of an octupole deformation $\beta_3$, indicating the non-trivial interplay between $\beta_2$ and $\beta_3$ discussed e.g.~in \cite{Jia:2021tzt}.
 The decrease in ellipticity from configuration 3 to 4 is expected due to the decrease of the quadrupole deformation.
 Configurations 4 and 5 have similar ellipticity, with ratios close to 1, indicating that this quantity is insensitive to nuclear radius and diffuseness.
-Calculating the mean value via eccentricity cumulants show that fluctuations do not affect the comparisons.
-Lastly, the free-streaming time has no significant effect on these quantities.
-The right column of Figure \ref{fig:eps2} demonstrates that the impact of free-streaming fluctuates by at most 1$\%$, indicating that the initial differences among the distinct geometric setup persists throughout the prethermalization phase.
+The differences in geometry are more apparent for the most central collisions.